sandyresearch/sandyresearch.github.io/_posts/2025-04-21-chipmunk-part-III.md

 So, we’ve found that \[192, 1\] sparsity on the intermediate activation matrix can be efficient, but we still have the issue of dynamically identifying the most important columns with minimal overhead.

 In [training-aware sparsity](https://arxiv.org/abs/2502.11089), there is the option of letting the model learn to directly select the sparsity patterns.
 For training-free sparsity, however, we need to compute a heuristic from the activations to determine the most important sparse subset of our computation.
-In Diffusion Transformers (DiTs), we can do this efficiently by exploiting the fact that activations change slowly across steps (see Part I for more detail on DiTs and their activation distributions).
+In Diffusion Transformers (DiTs), we can do this efficiently by exploiting the fact that activations change slowly across steps (see Part II for more detail on DiTs and their activation distributions).

 Our sparse attention delta algorithm (i) identifies important \[192, 1\] columns during a small set of dense steps, and then (ii) reuses these indices for a number of subsequent sparse steps.
 Within the dense attention kernel, we’d ideally be able to fuse a column sum directly after the q @ kT multiplication, but this would be a column sum over the unnormalized logits which results in uneven scales across rows.
 And even if we switched to fusing a column sum after the softmax in the dense kernel, this would result in each tile having different scales since [FlashAttention](https://arxiv.org/abs/2205.14135) computes the softmax incrementally over the tiles.